May 27, 2025

 For example, forgetting to buy a present for a friend’s baby shower you’re headed to might feel like an emergency when it’s simply something you forgot to do ahead of time.

-Other unexpected expenses can include things like: a job loss, urgent medical procedures and major home repairs (e.g., flooding, leaky roof, etc.).
+Other unexpected expenses can include things like: a job loss, urgent medical procedures, and major home repairs (e.g., flooding, leaky roof, etc.).

 Generally speaking, you should avoid using your emergency fund for predictable or recurring expenses because they should already be a part of your budget.
 Without some ground rules like this, it might become tempting to raid your cash reserve whenever you need to pay for a last-minute expense.

-Again, this question can be tricky.
 This is where it’s important to understand the distinction between wants and needs.

 You may want or feel like you need to upgrade your phone right away after admiring the latest model on display.

-Now, we’re not saying you can’t buy a new phone, but you shouldn’t use your emergency fund to come up with the cash.
+Of course, we’re not saying you can’t buy a new phone, but you shouldn’t use your emergency fund to come up with the cash.
 It is not a necessary expense because life can still go as normal whether or not you have the new phone.

 Let’s consider an example of a necessary expense.

-Sure, if you lived in a big city, you could find alternative transportation.
+If you lived in a big city, you could find alternative transportation.
 But if you normally need your car to get to work (say, you’re a long-distance commuter), not repairing your car would cause a significant disruption to your work life.

 So another way to think about whether an expense is necessary is to ask yourself if this situation needs to be addressed in order for you to carry on with your day-to-day.